 Higher and degree apprenticeships at Levels 4, 5, 6 and 7 are geared towards those with A-levels or those who have already completed an intermediate or advanced apprenticeship.

-In many cases, successful completion of an apprenticeship will lead to a permanent job offer with the same company, although this is not guaranteed - always check with your employer.
+In many cases, successful completion of an apprenticeship will lead to a permanent job offer with the same company, although this isn't guaranteed - always check with your employer.

 What's involved in a construction apprenticeship?

-The content of your property and construction apprenticeship will vary considerably depending on the level it is at and the subject.
-For example, a bricklaying apprenticeship will be very different to one in town planning or surveying.
+The content of your construction apprenticeship will vary considerably depending on its level and subject.

-A detailed overview of what's involved in a specific apprenticeship can usually be found on the employer's website.
+A detailed overview of what's involved in a specific apprenticeship can typically be found on the employer's website.

 How much will I be paid?